Codespirals/.github/README.md

 A GitHub repository to upload and save reusable, broadly generic projects that can be integrated into other projects to reduce code duplication.

 ### Libraries:
-A codespirals module is a code library made for a specific purpose, which is usually described by the module's name and README.
+A codespirals library is a set of code made for a specific purpose, which is usually described by the module's name and README.
-Structure
+#### Structure
 * Codespirals libraries usually contain anywhere from one to all of the following submodules, depending on size and scope:
   * Shared
     * Collections of interfaces that dictate the outline and behaviour of objects